edgedb/easy-edgedb/README.md

 }
 ```

-Since we are looking at place again, maybe we can finish up the chapter by filling out the map with the `Region` type we discussed.
+Since we are looking at `Place` again, now we can finish up the chapter by filling out the map with the `Region` type that we discussed.
 That's easy:

 ```
 type Country extending Place {